mbooth101/mbooth101.github.io/README.md

 # Website Source

-This repository contains the source files for publishing the matbooth.co.uk site using the Jekyll static site generator tool and GitHub Pages.
+This repository contains the source files for publishing the [https://matbooth.co.uk](matbooth.co.uk) site using the [https://jekyllrb.com/](Jekyll) static site generator tool and GitHub Pages.

 ## Initial Setup on Fedora